 How to Prevent Dental Emergencies

-While you can’t always avoid an emergency, there are few habits we recommend patients kick to decrease their risk including chewing on ice, opening packages with teeth, and cracking nutshells with teeth.
+While you can’t always avoid an emergency, there are a few habits we recommend patients kick to decrease their risk, including chewing on ice, nutshells, and opening packages with teeth.
 Additionally, it’s essential that patients wear an athletic mouthguard when participating in any sporting event where teeth could come in contact with other players, hard surfaces, or sports equipment.

 Good oral hygiene is also essential in preventing dental emergencies.
 Be sure to brush your teeth twice a day for two minutes at a time, floss daily, and visit us every six months for a routine checkup and cleaning.